marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

 He points to Francine and the siblings tell him everything.
 They then walk back to the cellar where a lot of gnomes are now congregating.
 As soon as the kings come into view, they scatter and give way.

-Most of the purple goo has now seeped through the cracks on the floor but enough of it remain for the kings to be convinced.
+Most of the purple goo has now seeped through the cracks on the floor but enough of it remains to convince the kings.

 ```
     KING GNERKLI